 Should the present general terms and conditions be drawn up in several languages, it is expressly understood that the French version of the present terms and conditions shall be the only legally binding version.
 As a result, the French version shall be expressly and exclusively referred to in the event of difficulties of interpretation/application of any of the provisions of the present general terms and conditions.

 The present general terms and conditions are subject to French law for all interpretation and application.

-Pursuant to the provisions of article L 211-3 of the Consumer Code, in the event of a dispute relating to the validity, interpretation or execution of these conditions, the Client may have free recourse to a conventional mediation procedure or any other alternative method of dispute resolution.
+In accordance with Article L 211-3 of the Consumer Code, should there arise a dispute regarding the validity, interpretation or application of these terms and conditions, the Client has the right to free recourse to a conventional mediation procedure, or any other alternative means of dispute resolution.

 All complaints must be filed according to the conditions detailed in article 4.1 above.

 Failing a satisfactory answer or in the case of an absence of response within a period of a minimum of sixty (60) days following this written complaint (and within a maximum period of one (1) year from this written complaint), the Client has the right to a process of mediation, conducted by the Tourism and Travel ombudsman (MTV Médiation Tourisme Voyage, BP 80303, 75823 Paris Cedex 17, France) according to the conditions detailed on the website www.mtv.travel/.

 The opinion pronounced by the Tourism and Travel ombudsman is not binding on the parties to the contract.